 Non-owner car insurance in Idaho, by age and gender

-Non-owner car insurance costs in Idaho can vary by age and gender.
-When you add a male teen driver to your car insurance, your premiums could go up by $764 a month, while adding a 16-year-old female might increase your monthly cost by $701 .
+Non-owner car insurance costs in Idaho vary by age and gender.
+If you add a male teen driver to your car insurance, expect to pay an average of $764 monthly, whereas if you add a 16-year-old female, you’ll pay $701 per month, based on CarInsurance.com’s analysis.

 Young drivers, regardless of gender, generally face higher insurance premiums.
 Their lack of experience makes them more prone to accidents, raising the risk for insurers.
 As drivers get older and gain more driving experience, their insurance rates typically decrease in Idaho.